Conquest of the Planet of the Apes

 Conquest of the Planet of the Apes is a 1972 American science fiction film directed by J. Lee Thompson and written by Paul Dehn.
-The film is the sequel to Escape from the Planet of the Apes (1971) and the fourth installment in the Planet of the Apes original film series.
+The film is the sequel to Escape from the Planet of the Apes (1971) and the fourth installment in the original Planet of the Apes film series.
 It stars Roddy McDowall, Don Murray, Ricardo Montalbán, Natalie Trundy, and Hari Rhodes.
-In the film, set in a world that has embraced ape slavery, Caesar (McDowall), the son of the late simians Cornelius and Zira, surfaces of hiding out from the authorities and prepares for a rebellion against humanity.
+In the film, set in a world that has embraced ape slavery, Caesar (McDowall), the son of the late simians Cornelius and Zira, surfaces out of hiding from the authorities and prepares for a rebellion against humanity.

-Conquest of the Planet of the Apes was released in the United States on June 14, 1972, by 20th Century Fox.
+Conquest of the Planet of the Apes was released in the United States on June 14, 1972, by 20th Century-Fox.
 The film received mixed reviews from critics.
 It was followed by Battle for the Planet of the Apes in 1973.

 Plot

-Following a North American pandemic from a space-borne disease that wiped out all dogs and cats in 1983, the government has become a series of Schutzstaffel-patterned police states that took apes as pets before establishing a culture based on ape slave labor.
-These events were foretold in 1973 as testimony by two chimpanzee scientists, Cornelius and Zira, before they were killed.
+Following a North American pandemic from a space-borne disease that wiped out all dogs and cats in 1983, the government has become a series of Schutzstaffel-patterned police states that took chimpanzees, gorillas, and orangutans as pets before establishing a culture based on ape slave labor.
+These events were foretold in 1973 as testimony by two chimpanzee scientists who came from the distant future, Cornelius and Zira, before they were killed.
 Widely believed to be dead, their baby was secretly raised by the circus owner Armando as a young horseback rider.
 In 1991, now fully grown and named Caesar, the ape is brought to one of the cities to distribute flyers for Armando's circus.
 During their trip, Armando advises Caesar not to speak in public for fear of his life.

-After seeing a gorilla being beaten and drugged, Caesar shouts out "Lousy human bastards!".
-Armando diffuses the ensuing commotion by taking responsibility for the exclamation.
+After seeing a gorilla being beaten and drugged, Caesar shouts "Lousy human bastards!".
+Armando attempts to defuse the ensuing commotion by taking responsibility for the exclamation.
 He plans to turn himself in to the authorities and bluff his way out while instructing Caesar to hide among the apes for safety.
 Caesar obeys and hides in a cage of orangutans, finding himself being trained for slavery through violent conditioning.
 He is then sold at auction to Governor Breck.
 Caesar is then put to work by Breck's chief aide MacDonald, whose African American heritage allows him to sympathize with the apes to the disgust of his boss.

 Meanwhile, Armando is interrogated by Inspector Kolp, who suspects his "circus ape" is the child of Cornelius and Zira.
 Kolp's assistant puts Armando under a machine that psychologically forces people to be truthful.
 Realizing he cannot fight the machine, Armando jumps through a window and dies.
 When Caesar learns of Armando's death, he loses faith in human kindness.
 In secret, he begins teaching the apes combat and has them gather weapons.